Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 ## Contributing and Developer information

 The community welomes your invlovement and contibutions to this project.
 Please read [contributing](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to the community.

-Some more detailed information and the components and data flows within the system are given below.

-### The components of the system

-![components]

 ### Future Enhancements to the Solution